californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 You can also visit a California Superior Court location to view case indexes and files in person.
 Head to the Family Law Division Clerk's Office to request these records.
 You cannot view sealed records in person unless you are party to the case, an attorney of a party to the case, or have a court order for accessing those sealed records.
 Some courthouses also have public computer terminals for viewing court records.

 Some California counties provide case information over the phone.
-You can find the contact phone number on the Family Law section of the county’s Superior Court website.
-Only limited case information are available over the phone.
-Generally, Family Courts only provide information about case status, court hearings, and mediation services over the phone.
+The contact phone number is on the Family Law section of the county's Superior Court website.
+However, only limited case information can be provided over the phone.
+Generally, Family Courts only give information on case status, court hearings, and mediation services over the phone.

 Family Court Clerk may also take requests to perform case record searches on behalf of the public.
 Where this option is available, you can download a Request for Record Search form from the court's website.
 Clerk offices charge nominal fees for this service.
 You must mail the completed form along with the fee to the county's Family Law division address provided on the form.